 All coursework must be finished within five calendar years of the first registration.
-Full-time students complete the program in 24 months.
+Full-time students generally complete the program in 24 months.
 Part-time students typically complete the program in three to four years.
-You may take courses in daytime and evening and may switch between part-time and full-time enrollment.
-Refer to the graduate catalog for more info.
+Students may take courses in daytime and evening and may switch between part-time and full-time enrollment at their discretion.
+Refer to the graduate catalog for more information.
 International students should confirm with ISSS regarding any stipulations for program completion deadlines dictated by their visas.